Harry S. Truman Presidential Library and Museum

-The papers of Eric Fowler consist of a letter from Benjamin Franklin Wallace to John Parker, and two grade school registers recording the attendance of Harry S. Truman, Bess Wallace, and other students.
+The papers of Eric Fowler consist of a letter from Benjamin Franklin Wallace to John Parker, two grade school registers recording the attendance of Harry S. Truman and Bess Wallace, and correspondence between the Truman and Bostian families.

 [Administrative Information | Biographical Sketch | Collection Description | Series Descriptions | Folder Title List]